denniszwang/GoFundMe/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This project is a GoFundMe-inspired platform that enables users to support and initiate fundraising campaigns through a seamless front and backend service.
 Whether creating organizations, setting up contributor profiles, or making donations, users can easily navigate our web interface or use a Java-based terminal application for a more hands-on approach.
 Designed to be accessible and versatile, our platform empowers individuals and organizations to make a meaningful impact, one donation at a time.
-Detailed features and implementation guides are available in our project's wiki documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>